dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

 The `IQueryProcessor` is a non-generic interface with one generic method.
 As you can see in the interface definition, the `IQueryProcessor` depends on the `IQuery<TResult>` interface.
-This allows us to have compile time support in our consumers that depend on the `IQueryProcessor`.
-Let’s rewrite the `UserController` to use the new `IQueryProcessor`:
+This allows you to have compile time support in your consumers that depend on the `IQueryProcessor`.
+Let’s rewrite the `UserController` to use this new `IQueryProcessor`:

 {{< highlight csharp >}}
 public class UserController : Controller